ozten/sasl-browserid/README.md

 This will create libbrowserid plugins under /usr/lib/sasl2

+Configure any sasl enabled servers.
+Example: see configs/slapd.conf.fragment.txt

+Restart any sasl enabled servers, such as slapd.

-Details can be found in the INSTALL doc or
+Configuration details can be found in the INSTALL doc or

     ./configure --help